BBC Elstree Centre: Buildings

-"Fairbanks", with its distinctive green-tiled roof, is the oldest surviving building on the site, part of the studios constructed during the 1930s.
+Fairbanks With its distinctive green-tiled roof, this is the oldest surviving building on the site, part of the studios constructed during the 1930s.
 It sits adjacent to the largest studios, Studio C and D.

 Holby City Hospital reception entrance, as used on the fictional medical drama Holby City, filmed at Elstree.

 Neptune House was built during the 1960s, and has a glass-fronted entrance.
-It has featured in several popular television series, including as the school in Grange Hill, and since 1999, as the hospital reception for Holby City.
+It has featured in several popular television series, including as the school in Grange Hill from 1985 to 1989, and since 1999, as the hospital reception for Holby City.
 A purpose-built set was constructed for Grange Hill at the back of the building in 1989, but was dismantled when the series left Elstree in 2002.
 Neptune House can be seen in the opening titles of Gerry Anderson's science-fiction series UFO (1970) as Harlington-Straker Film Studios, the (literal) cover for the secret and below-ground headquarters of SHADO.
 The hospital 'wards' in Holby City are actually the top floor of Neptune House, fully kitted out, allowing genuine outside views from the windows.
 The building's staircases are seen almost constantly in the series.